toantranct94/bank-reconciliation-system/README.md

 - Input Validation: the server will validate the file, specifically the file size and the file type.

+- Sumcheck to verify the integrity of the file.

 - Renaming File: the server will rename the file with uuid to prevent the attacker from guessing the file name.

 - Store uploaded files outside the web root folder.
 The directory to which files are uploaded should be outside of the website’s public directory so that the attackers cannot execute the file via the assigned path URL.